 Education and Generational Learning

-Through a lens of community and generational learning, the Saint John's Pottery uses hands-on experience to develop skills and techniques to support artistic work using sustainable materials.
-In conversation and through the integrated way these skills are acted out, the Pottery Studio teaches through the development of a deliberate and compassionate lived system.
+The Saint John's Pottery uses hands-on experience to develop skills and techniques to support artistic work using sustainable materials.
+In conversation and through the integrated way these skills are acted out, The Saint John's Pottery teaches through the development of a deliberate, compassionate, and multi-generational lived system.

 The Saint John's Pottery offers many unique educational programs: a formal apprenticeship program for recent college graduates; coursework, internships and work-study interactions for students of Saint John's University and the College of Saint Benedict; special projects with local and visiting artists; as well as lectures, workshops, and consultations.